-The restaurant industry has transformed, and life is different now, both in how you interact with your customers and how you operate.
+The restaurant industry has transformed, and life is different now, both in how they interact with their customers and how they operate.
 The pandemic drove changes in consumer preferences, and you implemented new ways to accept orders and serve your customers.
-And along with establishing new processes—and maybe even a new business model—it’s smart also to enable new types of restaurant payment to offer your customers the greatest convenience while giving your business the advantage of greater operational efficiency.
+Along with establishing new processes — and maybe even a new business model — it’s smart also to enable new payment options to offer end customers the most convenience while giving restaurants the advantage of greater operational efficiency.

-Consider these four restaurant payment trends, their benefits, and which you definitely need to implement in 2022.
+Consider these four restaurant payment trends, their benefits, and which ones you need to offer your merchants.

 Now that consumers have tried contactless payments and got into the habit of using them, they have also experienced how fast, easy and convenient they can be.
 Additionally, when consumers transact with mobile wallets, they can use the same payment method in person and online giving them one payment type to manage all purchases.